 - Waxed floral tape

-- One yard of three-inch wide lace, elastic thread, and tapestry needle
+- 1 yard of 3-inch-wide lace, elastic thread, and tapestry needle

 - One finger cut from a (disposable) cotton glove

-- One yard of double-sided satin ribbon about a half-inch wide to match the flower colors
+- 1 yard of double-sided satin ribbon about 1/2 inch wide to match the flower colors

-2 Trim all stems to five to six inches long, and strip the lower leaves off the stems.
+Trim all stems to 5–6 inches long, and strip the lower leaves off the stems.

-4 Surround the center flowers with concentric circles of herbs, alternating with flowers.
+Surround the center flowers with concentric circles of herbs, alternating with flowers.
 As each circle is added, secure it with floral tape.
 Take care to keep the tops of the herbs and flowers even, forming a mounded or mushroom silhouette.
-Keep adding until the tussie-mussie is four to five inches in diameter, and all the floral symbolism is included.
+Keep adding until the tussie-mussie is 4–5 inches in diameter, and all the floral symbolism is included.

-5 Frame the tussie-mussie with a layer of larger leaves (such as galax, ivy, scented geranium, or lamb’s ear) overlapping evenly around the outside edge.
+Frame the tussie-mussie with a layer of larger leaves (such as galax, ivy, scented geranium, or lamb’s ear), overlapping evenly around the outside edge.
 Bind these in place with more tape.

-6 Using utility shears, trim the stems to three inches long, measuring by the width of your palm.
+Using utility shears, trim the stems to 3 inches long, measuring by the width of your palm.

-7 Slip the glove finger over the cut stems.
-The reason for this is threefold: it covers the tacky floral tape; it provides a smooth “handle” by which to carry the tussie-mussie; and when wet, the absorbent nature of the cotton glove will keep the stems of the tussie-mussie moist, and refresh them.
-(I use inexpensive cotton knit gloves from the photography store, and it works out to about a dime per finger!)
+Slip the glove finger over the cut stems.
+The reason for this is threefold: it covers the tacky floral tape; it provides a smooth “handle” by which to carry the tussie-mussie; and when wet, the absorbent nature of the cotton glove will keep the stems of the tussie-mussie moist and refresh them.
+(I use inexpensive cotton knit gloves from the photography store, and it works out to about a dime per finger.)

-8 Sew a running stitch of elastic thread along one edge of the lace using extra- large stitches, and then tie the elastic in a circle.
+Sew a running stitch of elastic thread along one edge of the lace using extra-large stitches, and then tie the elastic in a circle.
 This creates a stretchy “collar” to pull up over the stems and under the frame of leaves.
-(TIP: Real lace is not only beautiful, it is also more durable than paper lace doilies, which tear when wet.)
+(TIP: Real lace is not only beautiful, but it is also more durable than paper lace doilies, which tear when wet.)
 Use antique lace, or match the lace to a wedding gown or party dress.

 By Geraldine Adamich Laufer | Photography by Alecia Lauren